SKOHscripts/Optimized-Chess-Puzzles/README.md

 > - **Web**: [https://ankiweb.net/](https://ankiweb.net/) for synchronization

 ### **3. Targeted Thematic Training 🎨**
 Thanks to detailed tags (themes and openings), you can create custom decks to work specifically on your weaknesses: forks, pins, discovered attacks, or specific defenses like the Sicilian or French.
 This targeted approach accelerates learning of specific patterns.
+Some specific filtered decks are ready to use for the example.

 ***